jdohertydev/maison_lavaux/README.md

   - Product names, categories, dynamic pricing (including original and discounted prices), and star ratings.
   ![Interactive Product Card](readme-images/interactive-product-cards.png)
   - Interactive tags and links for easy navigation to related categories.
+  - CSS styling:
+    - Rounded Corners: The `border-radius: 10px` softens the edges of the product card image, creating a more polished and visually appealing look.
+    - Hover Animation: On hover, the `transform: scale(1.05)` slightly enlarges the image, drawing attention to it and making the product stand out.
+    - Dynamic Shadows: The `box-shadow` effect deepens on hover, giving the image a "pop" effect as if it's lifting off the background, enhancing the user's interactive experience.
+    - Smooth Transition: The `transition: transform 0.3s ease, box-shadow 0.3s ease` ensures the hover effects are fluid and natural, making the interaction feel seamless and engaging.

 #### Responsive and Accessible Design
 - Fully responsive layout ensuring a smooth browsing experience across desktop, tablet, and mobile devices.